Dodgers vs. Rockies MLB Betting Odds, Trends & Prediction

-James Paxon will oppose Cal Quantrill in Monday’s pitching matchup at Coors Field.
-With the Dodgers listed as a road favorite and the total sitting at 12 runs, what’s the best bet tonight from Denver?
+Bobby Miller will oppose Ryan Feltner in Wednesday’s pitching matchup at Coors Field.
+With the Dodgers listed as a road favorite and the total sitting at 10.5 runs, what’s the smart bet tonight from Denver?

 Game Matchup & Betting Odds